-CL ST 430.
-Foundations of Western Political Thought.
+CL ST 430: Foundations of Western Political Thought

 (Cross-listed with POL S).
 (3-0) Cr.
+3.
-3. Prereq: 6 credits in political science, philosophy, or European history

-Study of original texts in political thought ranging from the classical period to the renaissance.
+Prereq: 6 credits in political science, philosophy, or European history Study of original texts in political thought ranging from the classical period to the renaissance.
 Topics such as justice, freedom, virtue, the allocation of political power, the meaning of democracy, human nature, and natural law.
-Nonmajor graduate credit.

-CL ST 480.
-Seminar in Classical Studies.
+CL ST 480: Seminar in Classical Studies

 (3-0) Cr.
+3. Repeatable, maximum of 9 credits.

-3. Prereq: 30 credits in Classical Studies or related courses, permission of Program Chair
+Prereq: 30 credits in Classical Studies or related courses, permission of Program Chair